symverse-lab/Document/README.md

 Maintaining your own private network is more involved as a lot of configurations taken for granted in the official networks need to be manually set up.

-Please refer [Gsym User Guide](https://github.com/symverse-lab/Document/blob/master/Doc/Gsym-User-Guide.pdf) in repository.
+Please see [Gsym User Guide](https://github.com/symverse-lab/Document/blob/master/Doc/Gsym-User-Guide.pdf) in repository.

 ## Contribution

 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

 If you'd like to contribute to go-symverse, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first on [our gitter channel](https://gitter.im/symverse/go-symverse) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you wish to submit more complex changes though, please check up with the Symverse engineering team first to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.

 Please make sure your contributions adhere to our coding guidelines: